 A. The scope of this project consists of, but is not limited to, furnishing all materials, labor, equipment, utilities, and incidental items necessary to perform all of the work associated with the Greenville Town Common & Esplanade Project project () at the City of Greenville (City) Town Common Park as indicated on the project drawings and specified herein.
 All items on the project drawings, but not in the specifications, or items in the specifications, and not on the project drawings shall be considered included in the scope of work.
 The project drawings and specifications are not necessarily complete in every detail.
 The Contractor shall provide for complete demolition and construction; including work reasonably inferred from the Contract Documents as being necessary to produce the intended results, whether indicated or not in the project drawings or specifications.
-Unless otherwise noted within the Contract Documents, the Contractor shall make complete submittal of all shop drawings, proposed systems and equipment; including cut sheets and system represented by the submittal.
+Unless otherwise noted within the Contract Documents, the Contractor shall make complete submittal of all shop drawings, proposed systems and equipment; including cut sheets and technical information; calculations; and other information requested, to the Designer.
+Submittal of information shall be in a timely manner prior to commencement of work on the system represented by the submittal.